Lomig/Katas/codewars/Integers Recreation Two/ocaml/README.md

 ## The issue: Very unclear Kata description

-* I missed the "each taken only once".
+* In my first very complex algorithm, I missed the "each taken only once".
 * That means, you can only have solutions as:

 ```ruby